Regions of Ivory Coast: History

 The first 10 regions were established in 1990.
 At the time, they supplanted the departments as the first-level administrative subdivisions of the country, with the departments being converted into second-level subdivisions.

 Two new regions were added in 1996.

 Four new regions were added in 1997, and all the existing regions changed their names, bringing the total to 16.

 In 2000, four of the regions were divided to create three more regions, bringing the total to 19.

 Prior to the 2011 reorganisation of the subdivisions of Ivory Coast, the 19 regions were the first-level subdivision of the country.
 In the reorganisation, districts were created and replaced regions as the first-level subdivisions and the 19 regions were reorganized into 30.
 In 2012, one region was divided to create a 31st region.

-In 2014, the districts were abolished except for Abidjan and Yamoussoukro.
+In 2014, the districts were abolished except for the two autonomous districts of Abidjan and Yamoussoukro.
 Then in 2021 the former districts were reinstated as autonomous districts.

 Maps of regions through the time

 Governance and purpose

 The executive of each region is headed by a prefect, who is appointed by the council of ministers (cabinet) of the national government.
 For departments that house regional capitals, the prefect of the department is the same individual as the prefect of the region, though the two offices of prefect remain distinct.
-The legislative body of the region is the Regional Council, which is elected and headed by a President.
+The legislative body of the region is the Regional Council, which is elected and headed by a president.

 The government of each region is responsible for designing and implementing programmes to improve the economic, social, and cultural life of the region.
 Regions are also responsible for coordinating and harmonising the activities of their departmental governments and for implementing public interest projects established by the district or the national government.